sumit504/face-caster/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+If you'd like to contribute:

+1. Make your changes in a separate branch
+2. Test thoroughly
+3. Submit your improvements
+4. Ensure code follows existing patterns

 ## 📄 License